veloce/scalachessjs/README.md

 ```

 The library will always reply with the same `topic` field of the request.
-`payload` is in either case request's args or response's data.
+`payload` is either request arguments or response data.

 ### Topics